zhouhaoyiu/SSFPG/README.md

 2. SSFPG_spar: Designed for problems in which the coefficient matrix consists of both dense and sparse components.

 3. SSFPG_spar_mob: Designed for the simultaneous inversion of multiple datasets.
 The data vectors are combined into a matrix and inverted together.
-By exploiting MATLAB matrix�Cmatrix multiplication, the inversion can be substantially accelerated.
+By exploiting MATLAB matrix-matrix multiplication, the inversion can be substantially accelerated.

 4. SSFPG_spar_mweits: Designed for problems with multiple weights applied to the sparse constraint matrix.
 Solutions corresponding to different weights can be obtained simultaneously in a single inversion.